jacobrogers603/mark_my_words/to-do.md

 **Things that the user may not notice, or are more under the hood, but are still important**

+- add router stack tracking so we can see where we were last to fix home button woes
 - sign out should redirect to auth page in all scenarios

 ## Pri III